 Rehabilitation exercises can begin once the initial acute phase has passed and pain allows.

 - This may be a couple of days or longer depending on the injury.

-- Before you begin calf strain exercises, it is a good idea to assess the flexibility of the calf muscles.
+- Before you begin calf strain exercises, it is a good idea to assess the flexibility of your calf muscles.